-Our favorite gum is Xlear Spry Dental Defense System, Sugar Free Cinnamon Gum - it's fresh and moisturizing for your mouth, contains no sugar to harm your teeth; instead, this gum uses xylitol.
+A recommended gum is Xlear Spry Dental Defense System, Sugar Free Cinnamon Gum.
+This gum is fresh and moisturizing for your mouth, contains no sugar to harm your teeth; instead, this gum uses xylitol.
 Xylitol has anti-cavity and anti-bacterial properties.

 Chewing Gum History

 - The ancient Greeks chewed mastiche - a chewing gum made from the resin of the mastic tree.